-What are the wood types for a fret board?
-Rose Wood, Maple and Ebony are the three main wood types for fret boards.
+Fretboard types?
+There are THREE main types of fretboards which include Rose Wood, Maple, and Ebony are the three main wood types for fretboards.
 Each wood varies in tone and aesthetics, which are essential factors depending on the style of music you want to play.

 Each note is separated by frets.
 Whereby, frets are thin metal bars that run at right angles to the strings.
 The frets distinguish the different notes that are being played down you run down the fret board enabling different pitches.

-This woods are more typically chosen because they are ideal for Luther’s to work with and because they produce a high quality sound.
+There are three typical kinds of wood that do the job perfectly.
+As discussed above these three wood types are Rose Wood, Maple, and Ebony.
+These woods are more typically chosen because they are ideal for Luther’s to work with and because they produce a high-quality sound.

 2. Is the Type of Fretboard Responsible for the Tone of your Instrument

 Fretboard type is somewhat like icing on the cake when it comes to tone.